 Depending on whether you are left handed or right handed, pick up your chosen crystal and place it in the palm of your receiving hand.
 Focus on this crystal for a moment with your eyes closed.
 You may choose to meditate with it.
 After a while you may start to feel a tingling sensation ... this is the energy of the crystal that you are feeling which is an indication that you have a connection.
 If you don't feel this connection straight away don't worry, it can take practice.

 What does it mean if your crystal breaks?

 If your crystal breaks it can mean one of 2 things ...
 1 that you are as clumsy as Georgie (setting the scene here ... forgetting crystals are in her pockets, then hearing a loud clunk and on the floor are several broken pieces) or it could be that the crystal has done its job and you no longer need it.
 Either way the nicest way to part with a broken crystal is to either gift one half to another person or, our personal favourite, to pop the broken pieces in with your pot plants.
 We all need to feel some love right?
 And plants love crystals!

 Mohs’ hardness is a term meaning ‘scratch hardness’ which was introduced by German mineralogist Friedrich Mohs in 1812.
 Mohs created a system whereby minerals were tested to their hardness with a pointed object, with 1 being the softest and 10 being the hardest.
-Gold has a Mohs’ hardness of 2½ to 3, which makes it quite a soft crystal and easily scratched.
+Gold has a Mohs’ hardness of 2½ to 3, which makes it quite soft and easily scratched.
 In comparison, Diamonds are rated as a 10.
-Interestingly, minerals and crystals of the same Mohs scale won’t scratch each other.
+We have more information on the Mohs Scale of Hardness here.